Yiyang-Jia/nano_tang_poems/README.md

      歸路何時返，寒江若不關。

+I did not include a tranlation for this one,  the first two lines really don't make sense other than being grammatically correct.

 In this example, it is clear it learns all features of 1) to 5) discussed above,  just a little worse on each.

 If causal masking is also removed, I would get complete gibberish.